THeZoNE-007/network-anomaly-scanner/README.md

 ---

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments

 - Built using the [Scapy](https://scapy.net/) library for packet manipulation and analysis.
 - Inspired by network security best practices and common threat detection techniques.

----

-Feel free to customize this `README.md` further to suit your specific needs or add additional sections such as "Known Issues" or "Future Work."
-Let me know if you need any further assistance!